vadimonus/plsql-hash/readme.md

 Limitations
 -----------
-Currently, due to RAW and VARCHAR2 restrictions, hash cannot be calculated for data larger than 32767 bytes.
-Current version does not support LOB's.
+For RAW versions of functions, hash cannot be calculated for data larger than 16384 bytes.
+For larger data you can use BLOB versions.

-Currenctly all calculations are performed using NUMBER datatype, code is very inecfficent.
+Currently all calculations are performed using NUMBER datatype, code is very inecfficent.

 Examples